littledan/spec/document/execution/instructions.rst

 :math:`\DROP`
 .............

+1. Assert: due to :ref:`validation <valid-drop>`, a value is on the top of the stack.

-1. Pop the value :math:`v` from the operand stack.
+2. Pop the value :math:`v` from the stack.

 .. math::
    \frac{